 Youth Advisory Committee

 The Youth Advisory Committee (YAC) plans and runs Project Acorn while sharing and building new skills.
-Project Acorn is a four-day radical, community-building camp for youth from LGBTQ+ identities, families, and communities.
-The YAC is made up of eight youth between the ages of 16-24 (as of August 15, 2018) and are led by a four-person volunteer Project Acorn Leadership Team and the Ten Oaks Project Programs Manager.
+Project Acorn is a four-day radical, community-building camp for youth from 2SLGBTQ+ identities, families, and communities.
+The YAC is made up of eight youth between the ages of 16-24 (as of July 10th, 2019) and are led by a four-person volunteer Project Acorn Leadership Team and the Ten Oaks Project Programs Manager.

 Roles and Responsibilities

-The YAC will commit to working from February-September, with weekly two-hour meetings.
-All members must be on site for the entirety of Project Acorn (August 15-19, 2018).
+The YAC will commit to working from January-August, with bi-weekly two-hour meetings.
+Every third meeting will be on a Saturday and will be longer so we can get lots done all together.
+All members must be on site for the entirety of Project Acorn (July 10-13, 2019).
 YAC tasks include, but are not limited to:

-- Ensuring that the voices, interests and needs of youth in LGBTQ+ communities are centred in the development and implementation process of Project Acorn,
+- Ensuring that the voices, interests and needs of youth in 2SLGBTQ+ communities are centred in the development and implementation process of Project Acorn,

 - Facilitating pod groups (our words for cabin groups), and

 - Ensuring that glitter is appropriately distributed throughout the campsite